-If you do need more oomph however, the other diesel has 286 horsepower, which makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels ready to pick up its skirts and go whenever the need arises.
+If you do need more oomph however, the other has 286 horsepower, which makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels fast and flexible.
 The power delivery in both diesels is silky smooth, as are the changes from the automatic gearbox, and the correct gear is usually selected first time as well.
-You can opt to shift manually using the steering-wheel paddles, we think the eight-speed auto gearbox is best left alone to do the shifting for you.
+While you can opt to shift manually using the steering-wheel paddles, we think the eight-speed auto gearbox is best left to its own devices.